 - 2. Attach the case side panel to the main case. - 3.
-Ground the unit to the case by installing the front unit-to-case hex-bolt and/or case-to-unit side screw.
+Ground the unit to the case by installing the front unit-to-case hex-bolt and discard the two case-to-unit side screw.

 6 MAKE UNIT ELECTRICAL CONNECTIONS